Being Alone Hurts, the Pain Can Help You Heal

-Even if we position solitude as an opportunity to heal, it is still true that being alone will hurt a lot.
+Even if we position solitude as an opportunity to heal, it’s true that being alone will hurt a lot.
 It will tempt you to go back, to return to your comfort zone, but things will not be as easy as before.

 This will happen because you have taken a huge step that, although painful, is very necessary.
 Solitude awaits to offer you the opportunity to mature, to grow, to improve yourself.

 Now you know what it means to be responsible for your own happiness, and, wow!
 It’s not so easy, right?
 When you put your focus on yourself you begin to see that you do deserve things and you start to feel bad for seeing this as selfish, but this is what you need.

 Always being on the lookout to make sure someone doesn’t leave you, to constantly please others, to do things because you think you’ll end up alone if you don’t, is a serious mistake.

 We recommend you also read:

 You are important and you deserve to think of yourself.
 It’s time to stop sacrificing so much time thinking about how to be better for others so that they accept you and love you.
 Leave victimization behind and take the reigns of your own life.
 You have the power and the will to do it.
 Don’t waste any more time.

 All cited sources were thoroughly reviewed by our team to ensure their quality, reliability, currency, and validity.
 The bibliography of this article was considered reliable and of academic or scientific accuracy.